Customer support has changed a lot in recent years.

 This blog compares AI-driven support and human support across real operational factors, highlighting their strengths, complement each other, limits, and how they work together in modern customer support teams.

-In 2026, the goal is not to choose one over the other, but to understand where each excels.
+In 2026, the goal is not to choose one over the other.
+It is to understand where each delivers the most value.

 As the table demonstrates, AI works best when speed and volume while humans excel when context, judgment, and relationships are involved.
 The most effective support teams in 2026 combine both, letting each handle the work they are naturally best at.